Clause Essentialism and the Third Reconstruction

 [20].
 Respect for Marriage Act, Pub.
 L. No. 117–228, 136 Stat.
 2305 (2022).

 [21].
-Stephanie Lai, House Moves to Protect Same-Sex Marriage From Supreme Court Reversal, N.Y.
+Stephanie Lai, House Moves to Protect Same-Sex Marriage from Supreme Court Reversal, N.Y.
 Times (Jul.
 19, 2022), https://www.nytimes.com/2022/07/19/ us/politics/house-gay-marriage-bill.html.

 [22].
 531 U.S. 98 (2000) (ending a recount of votes in Florida during the election of 2000 and handing over the presidency to George W. Bush).

 [23].
-See Aaron Blake, How the GOP is Trying to Justify Its Supreme Court Reversal, Wash.
+See Aaron Blake, How the GOP Is Trying to Justify Its Supreme Court Reversal, Wash.
 Post (Sept.
 21, 2020), https://www.washingtonpost.com/politics/2020/09/21/how-gop-is-trying-justify-its-supreme-court-reversal/ (describing the tortured justifications Senate Republicans offered for blocking Obama’s nominee in 2016 but not Trump’s nominee in 2020).

 [24].
 Fleming is explicit in his position that liberals should not forget the legitimacy crisis.
 I read his argument urging liberals and progressives to “move on” as a warning against falling into the politics of grievance at the expense of advancing a strong counteroffensive to combat the current Court.
 My view is perhaps a little less binary: liberals and progressives must simultaneously offer a substantive legal vision while continuously attacking the Court’s legitimacy, so long as the rigged Republican supermajority continues to dominate American constitutional law.